 - Travel Fees, incidental costs and other expenses shall be invoiced in addition to the Fees in arrears, as and when they arise.

 - Fees remain fixed for the Initial Term of the Agreement.
 After the Initial Term, the Company may if applicable on each subsequent anniversary of the Effective Date, increase the Fees by no more than 2% above the UK Retail Price Index.

-- Where termination is prior to expiry of 6 months from the Effective Date, any Implementation Fee, as set out in the Order Form, shall be chargeable and invoiced.
+- Where termination is prior to expiry of 6 months from the Effective Date or go-live does not take place within 6 months of the Effective Date, the non discounted, full price, Implementation Fee, as set out in the Order Form, shall be chargeable and invoiced.
 All Fees shall be payable within 10 days of the date of invoice.

-- Where the Solutions & Services for Increasingly Bundling, as set out in the Order Form, is lower in scope than the Functional Description, the Subscription Fee shall have a minimum of £1500 each month.
+- Where the Solutions & Services or Project Scope, as set out in the Order Form, is lower in scope than the Functional Description, the Subscription Fee shall have a minimum of £1500 each month.

 - Support services such as re-implementations, design changes or custom development will incur Other Fees of £150 per hour unless otherwise set out within the order form.

 - As set out in the Order Form, billing commences from the Effective Date.
 For paid on performance based agreements, where the Go-Live date is later than the Effective Date, billing commences with a fee of £1500 each month.

 - The Customer shall pay the Company the Fees for the provision of the Solution and Services under this Agreement.